kyma-project/api-gateway/docs/user/apirule-migration/01-85-apirule-migration-faq.md

 ```
 Version v2 is a stored version, so kubect uses it by default to display your APIRules no matter if you specify it in the command or not.

-## Why my APIRule's Does Not Contain Rules?
+## Why my APIRule's does not contain rules?

 This APIRule is not migrated to version `v2`.
 Since version `v2` is the default version, kubectl converts all APIRules' textual format This conversion only affects the displayed resource’s textual format and does not modify the resource in the cluster.
 If the full conversion is possible, the rules field is presented in the output.
 However, if the conversion cannot be completed, the rules are missing, and the original rules are stored in the resource’s annotations.